What are the dates of CMS Summer School? How do I apply?

 How much does CMS Summer School cost?

 |Children (first 3 only)

 |Max per family

 How do I apply as an adult?
 How do I apply as a family?

-Families with children must apply by 10 September 2019 to be a part of the automatic allocation.
-After the automatic allocation on 11 Sept, if there are spaces available, applications will still be accepted online until 3 December.
+Families with children must apply online by 3 December.
 There will be no registration of children for the Youth & Children’s program on site.
+View available places.